xoseperez/espurna/README.md

 Normally when you flash an ESP8266 you only flash the firmware, like for any other microcontroller.
 But the ESP8266 has plenty of room and normally it is split into different partitions.
 One such partition is used to store web files like a normal webserver.
 In the "Flash your board" section below you'll know how to flash this special partition, but first we will have to build it.

 The build process read the HTML files, looks for the stylesheet and script files linked there, grabs them, merges them, minifies them and compresses them.
-Thus, a single HTML with N linked scripts and M linked CSS files is transformed in just 3 files (index.html.gz, style.css.gz and script.js.gz).
+Thus, a single HTML with N linked scripts and M linked CSS files is transformed in just 1 file (index.html.gz).
 This way the ESP8266 webserver can serve them really fast.
 Mind the ESP8266 is just a microcontroller, the webserver has a very limited capacity to hold concurrent requests, so few and lighter files are a must.

 To build these files we are using **[Gulp][11]**, a build system built in [node.js][13].
 So you will need node (and [npm][14], its package manager) first.
 [Read the documentation][12] on how to install them.